YuliaShell/Bug_report/README.md

     2. Click hamburger menu (in the bottom right corner)</br>
     3. Choose “lessons”</br>
     4. Choose “basic course” and click “open”</br>
-    5. Scroll to the footer in order to leave a comment</br>
+    5. Scroll to footer in order to leave a comment</br>
     6. Write a comment</br>
     7. Click “save”</br>